21 iPhone App Success Stories

 My cofounder Giovanni Donelli and I started the company in 2013 and through bootstrapping we’ve grown the team to 16 people across 5 countries.
 Our first year selling products was 2015 where we made $500,000 and we’ve grown that to $3.4 million in revenue last year.

 Jacob Montoya (from Colorado Springs, Colorado, USA) started FitSW: Personal Trainer Software about 6 years ago.

 Hello!
 My name is Jacob Montoya and I am the founder of FitSW and its sister site FindTrainGain.
 With FitSW, we provide software to personal trainers to help them grow their businesses and enable them to use our technology to effectively manage their clients’ fitness.
 With FindTrainGain, we enable people searching for fitness help from all over the world to join a wide variety of Live Online Fitness Classes led by fun, energetic Fitness Instructors.

 We enable people to stay fit and stay connected with fun fitness classes in this time of social distancing.
 At the same time, we also provided a way for fitness professionals to continue to work.
 We have instructors leading classes on everything from Yoga to Cardio Boxing to our most popular Dance Cardio class.
 Classes are accessible to anyone and many are priced as low as $5 a class.

-Rob Bentley (from Minneapolis, MN, USA) started The Jed Mahonis Group over 10 years ago.
+Rob Bentley (from Minneapolis, MN, USA) started The Jed Mahonis Group about 11 years ago.

 Hi! 👋 My name is Tim Bornholdt, and I’m a co-founder of The Jed Mahonis Group.
 We are a custom iOS and Android app development consultancy, and we specialize in building native mobile app solutions for businesses of all sizes.